tituslhy/Skimlit/README.md

   <img src="Images/skimlit.png">
 </p> <br>

 The aim of skimlit is to make lengthy summaries skimmable to the eyes.
 Though abstracts are already summaries of their main documents, they can still be quite hard to read.
 Thankfully, AI can help!
-The experiments closely follow the paper [PubMed 200k RCT: a Dataset for Sequenctial Sentence Classification in Medical Abstracts](https://arxiv.org/abs/1710.06071), which is also the source of data for this project.
+The experiments closely follow the models attempted by the paper [PubMed 200k RCT: a Dataset for Sequenctial Sentence Classification in Medical Abstracts](https://arxiv.org/abs/1710.06071), using the same data source.

 ## The SkimLit app
-To instantiate the environment, type the following commands in your terminal:
+1. Instantiate the environment, type the following commands in your terminal:
 ```git clone https://github.com/tituslhy/Skimlit```
 ```pip -r requirements.txt```

-To run the backend (written with FastAPI), type the following commands in youer terminal:
+2. Run the backend (written with FastAPI), type the following commands in your terminal:
 ```pip install "uvicorn[standard]"```
 ```uvicorn app:app --port 8000 --reload```

-To run the frontend (written with Streamlit), open a new terminal instance and type the following command:
+3. Run the frontend (written with Streamlit), open a new terminal instance and type the following command:
 ```streamlit run skimlit.py```

 This launches the application's user interface.
 Feel free to interact with it! <br>